otwarteklatki/ok-sf-stripe-webhooks/README.md

 # ok-sf-stripe-webhooks
-Sends stripe data to salesforce
+Listens on webhook events from Stripe and forwards them to our salesforce environment.

 # Run Locally